 - Rifles are prohibited by federal law in hunting migratory game birds.

 - Local laws prohibit or restrict rifles in some counties.
 See the “Local Laws” section.

 - It is unlawful to hunt or take wild turkeys with rifles.

 - During the blackpowder deer season, the only lawful firearms are blackpowder shotguns, rifles and handguns.
 The Commission defines a blackpowder firearm as any firearm – including any firearm with a matchlock, flintlock, percussion cap, or similar type of ignition system – manufactured in or before 1898, that cannot use fixed ammunition; any replica of this type of firearm if such replica is not designed or redesigned for using rimfire or conventional centerfire fixed ammunition; and any muzzle-loading rifle, muzzle-loading shotgun, or muzzle-loading or cylinder-loading handgun that is designed to use blackpowder, blackpowder substitute, or any other propellant loaded through the muzzle or cylinder and that cannot use fixed ammunition.

-- No wild bird may be taken with the use of aid of salt, grain, fruit, or other bait.
+- No wild bird may be taken with the use or aid of salt, grain, fruit, or other bait.

-- No wild turkey may be taken from an area in which bait has been placed until the expiration of 10 days after the bait has been consumed or otherwise removed
+- No wild turkey may knowingly be taken from within 300 yards of any place in which bait has been placed until the expiration of 10 days after the bait has been consumed or otherwise removed.

 - Black bear may not be taken with the use or aid of: